Last updated: 18 Jan, 2023 02:42pm

-Council Urban Refuse Collection
+Urban Refuse Collection

-A domestic refuse collection is carried out once a week in Carterton on Mondays.
+A domestic refuse collection is carried out once a week for urban Carterton residents on Mondays.
 Where a public holiday falls on Monday the collection will take place the following day.

 Why use plastic bags?

 There a number of reasons why Carterton District Council decided to change their refuse collection bags from paper to plastic;

 - There is an assumption that paper decomposes rapidly.
 This only occurs if there is enough water.
 There are examples of forty year old newspapers from old landfills discovered unaffected by age.